batchatco/go-native-netcdf/README.md

 ```

 ### Reading a NetCDF file (HDF5 format)
-It is similar, but a specific group needs to be opened also.
+It is similar, but supports subgroups.

 ```go
 package main